ZhiyingDu/HiMoE-VLA/README.md

 🔥🔥 We released HiMoE-VLA,. -->

 ## ✅ To-Do List
-- [x] Release the base model checkpoint and evaluation code
+- [x] Release the evaluation code
 - [ ] Release the dataset
-- [ ] Release the fine-tuned model checkpoints
+- [ ] Release the base and fine-tuned model checkpoints
-- [ ] Release the fine-tuning code
+- [x] Release the fine-tuning code
 - [ ] Release the multi-dataset sampler and pre-training code
 ## 🔑 Installation
 When cloning this repository, remember to initialize the submodules:
 ```
 git clone --recurse-submodules git@github.com:ZhiyingDu/HiMoE-VLA.git

-# If you’ve already cloned the project, you can fetch the submodules with:
+# If you've already cloned the project, you can fetch the submodules with:
 git submodule update --init --recursive
 ```
 First, install uv using the following command: